KimberlyMunoz/government-styleguides/README.md

 # government-styleguides

+This list has been combined with http://government.github.io/best-practices/design-systems/ and no longer updated here.

 A list of style guides and code samples from government agencies.
 Useful if you're looking for open source, accessible front-end patterns.